artnaz/wavetrend-3d/README.md

 And for reference a screenshot from TradingView (note that the data is not identical):
 ![tradingview](assets%2Ftradingview_screenshot.jpg "WaveTrend 3D screenshot from TradingView")

-## Next steps
+## Notes

-* Signals like crossover, median crosses and divergences are not automatically observed yet.
-* The mirrored view has split colours through the median, which should not be the case.
-Should be trivial to update.
+* Compared to the TradingView implementation, we use a different smoothing function to determine the long-term trend when computing divergences.
+Other than that, everything should be identical.
 * Unit tests can be expanded.
 At this moment, the visualisation part and custom arguments are not tested.
 * The dual pole filter (`apply_dual_pole_filter()`) has a loop that ideally should not be used within Python.
 We started on a vectorised version in the code, but didn't get the same results.
 Stopped getting it to work as there are no